majdalkhany/analog-clock-reader/README.md

 - OpenCV
   - To view installation instructions for OpenCV, please refer to "OpenCV_installation_guide.pdf" file included in the repository.
 (Courtesy of Professor Azami)
 - Tesseract and PyTesseract
-  - For Windows, to install PyTesseract, do the following:
+  - For Windows, to install PyTesseract, do the following: (You can watch this video for the same instructions: https://www.youtube.com/watch?v=RewxjHw8310&feature=share&fbclid=IwAR1NvrCxufV39ckRTthwDon8e01NLZdBc7J_X6aTfgV1O7GnvnRbH0LLle4&ab_channel=AdityaPaiThon)
     - Download PyTesseract .exe from https://github.com/UB-Mannheim/tesseract/wiki
     - Run the exe, and during the installation, make sure to copy the destination folder for the installation
     - Add the destination folder path to the environment path variables
     - To test the installation, open CMD and type "tesseract", it should give you usage and OCR options

 ## How to run
 - Launch command: python detectClock.py <image.jpg>